BitcoinUnlimited/BitcoinCashSpecification/protocol/network/messages/cmpctblock.md

-# Announcement: CMPCTBLOCK
+# Announcement: Compact Block ("cmpctblock")

 Transmits a compact block to a peer.

-This message is automatically sent to "high bandwidth relaying" peers, or in response to a [getdata](/protocol/network/messages/getdata) request specifying the [compact block inventory type](/protocol/network/messages/inv#inventory-types) and block hash.
+This message is automatically sent to "high bandwidth relaying" peers, or in response to a [`getdata`](/protocol/network/messages/getdata) request specifying the [compact block inventory type](/protocol/network/messages/inv#inventory-types) and block hash.

 ## Format